HephreePersonal/EJSupervision_Importer/README.md

 ## Usage

 1. Run `python run_etl.py`.
 2. Enter the connection details for the target SQL Server database.
+Use the **CSV Directory** field to browse for the folder containing the CSV files used by the ETL scripts.
 3. Select which scripts to execute and click **Run**.

 The connection string will be built from the provided details and passed to